AkbarDizaji/CustomerCrud/readme.md

-I developed a simple CRUD with DDD,TDD and CQRS by using some design patterns.
+In this repository, I developed a .NET project with clean architecture.

-More informations about codes are described in video.